OmixVisualization/qtjambi/www/How-to-deploy-QtJambi-applications.md

     only)
   - `--application=...` name of the generated application
   - `--dir=...` target directory to place the prepared binary
-  - ...additional Java runtime arguments
+  - ...additional Java runtime arguments after `-- `

 ## Deploying on Windows